PythonUser-ux/Password-collector/README.md

 If you type "rem" you can remove passwords by entering the key.
 <br>

-Is it possible to generate the key and replacing the old one by running the program in the command line using the command --change_key 1.
+Is it possible to generate a new key and replace the old one by running the program in the command-line using the command --change_key 1. <br> In this case the Value file will be automatically decrypted with the old key and encrypted with the new one.

 - Warnings and suggestions <br>